ianmilligan1/HIST640/content/en/docs/Module8/_index.md

 ## What is it?

 * https://culturalanalytics.org/article/11028-critical-search-a-procedure-for-guided-reading-in-large-scale-textual-corpora
+* Jean-Baptiste Michel et al., “Quantitative Analysis of Culture Using Millions of Digitized Books,” _Science_ 331,no. 6014 (January 14, 2011): 176–82.

 Introduce your project, including what it does or lets you do, why you would use it, and its primary goal (and how it achieves it).
 This should be similar to your README description, though you can go into a little more detail here if you want.